Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Formally Representing Parliamentary Debates and Summaries

 Our QBAFs thus represent all $n$ provisions being debated as proposal arguments, while speech arguments are those put forward by speakers taking part in the debate.
 Intuitively, attacks and supports come from speech arguments only, and they are directed towards proposal arguments or other speech arguments.
 Regarding base scores, we fix those of proposal arguments to be the midpoint to allow for the balance between attacking and supporting speech arguments to determine the proposal arguments' strengths.
-Meanwhile, base scores of speech arguments are left undetermined so that they can be tailored to specific applications, e.g. some may assume a constant base score, while in others, modelling argument similarity may allow the base score to vary using argument prominence, i.e. the number of times the argument was put forward.
-In our later examples, we assume a base score of $0.2$ for all arguments in $\ArgsS$, as this gave reasonable results in our preliminary experimentation, and we calculate strength scores using \textit{DF-QuaD} gradual semantics \cite{rago2016discontinuity}.
-In the supplementary material, we report comparable results using different base scores revealing minimal effect on interpretations.
-We leave experimentation with other (constant or varying) base scores to future work.
-Examples of our QBAFs are shown in Figure \ref{fig:example_figure}, assessed along our properties, which we introduce next, in Table \ref{tab:example}.
+Meanwhile, base scores of speech arguments are left undetermined so that they can be tailored to specific applications, e.g. some may assume a constant base score, while in others, modelling argument similarity may allow the base score to vary using argument prominence, i.e., the number of times the argument was put forward.
+In our later examples, we assume a base score of $0.2$ for all arguments in $\ArgsS$, as this gave reasonable results in our preliminary experimentation, and we calculate strength scores using the \textit{DF-QuAD} semantics.\footnote{In the supplementary material (SM)\ifthenelse{\boolean{arxivversion}}{}{ of the technical report for this paper \cite{Cunningham_26X}}, we report comparable results with other base scores revealing minimal effect on interpretations.} We leave experimentation with other (constant or varying) base scores to future work.
+Examples of our QBAFs are shown in Figure \ref{fig:example_figure} and are assessed along our metrics, which we introduce next, in Table \ref{tab:example}.

-For our first property, we consider the relevance of the speech arguments by measuring how many are connected to at least one proposal argument.
+For our first metric, we consider the relevance of the speech arguments by measuring how many are connected to at least one proposal argument.
+Speech arguments without a path to the proposal arguments are thus deemed as irrelevant.